awsdocs/amazon-route53-docs/doc_source/monitoring-health-checks.md

 **OK**
 CloudWatch has accumulated enough statistics from Route 53 health checks to determine that the endpoint doesn't meet the alarm threshold\.
 **INSUFFICIENT DATA**
 CloudWatch hasn't accumulated enough statistics to determine whether the endpoint meets the alarm threshold\.
 This is the initial state of a new alarm\.
+The alarm state also changes to **INSUFFICIENT DATA** if CloudWatch metrics become unavailable or if you delete the health check without deleting the associated alarm\.
 **ALARM**
 CloudWatch has accumulated enough statistics from Route 53 health checks to determine that the endpoint meets the alarm threshold and to send notification to the specified email address\.